jnkly/rmbc-dev/README.md

 # RMBC - Dev

-A development site for Rotherham Council - Setup Jekyll with GitHub Pages in 60 Seconds
+Development site for Rotherham Council.

+A redesign of the corporate website, with a focus on transactions.

 Jk ( ^_^)ノ